Chromatic Numbers of Simplicial Manifolds: The -chromatic number of surfaces

-\begin{proof} The unique $7$-vertex triangulation of the torus is the only triangulation of the torus with $1$-chromatic number~$7$~\cite{Dirac1952}; it is $2$-colorable with $3$ colors.
-All other triangulations of the torus have $1$-chromatic number at most~$6$ and thus also are $2$-colorable with $3$ colors. \end{proof}
+Here, the unique $7$-vertex triangulation of the torus is the only triangulation of the torus with $1$-chromatic number~$7$~\cite{Dirac1952}; it is $2$-colorable with $3$ colors.
+All other triangulations of the torus have $1$-chromatic number at most~$6$ and thus also are $2$-colorable with $3$ colors.

 \begin{rmk} The $2$-sphere $S^2$, the projective plane ${\mathbb R}{\bf P}^2$, the $2$-torus $T^2$ and the Klein bottle are the only surfaces for which their $2$-chromatic number are known. \end{rmk}

 As noted by K\"undgen and Ramamurthi~\cite{kundgen_ramamurthi02}, there are neighborly triangulations on $19$ vertices with $\chi_2=4$.
 We will sharpen this result in Theorem~\ref{thm:bound4} for non-orientable surfaces and give an extension to connected sums.
 For the search for $2$-colorings in the case of small vales of $k$ we use a simple brute force strategy.